posmlab/lamsa-template-model/docs/README.md

         end
     end
   ```

-Now let's go look at the first part of the constructor, and update "varargin" (variable arguments in) to include any new optional arguments and their corresponding assigned variables.
+Now let's look at the first part of the constructor and update "varargin" (variable arguments in) to include any new optional arguments and their corresponding assigned variables.
 Note: in this case we leave them as is.
 ```matlab
 % constructor
         function obj = ParabolicLatch(coeff_parabola, parabola_width, m_L, varargin)